→ Jump to Church Privacy Notice

 Who we are

-We are Whitburn Pentecostal Church.
+We are Connect Community Church.
 Our website address is: http://whitburnpentecostal.com.
 Our address is Reveston Lane, Croftmalloch Road, Whitburn, EH47 8HJ.
-To contact us you can use the contact form, email us, or phone the church office.
+To contact us you can use the contact form, or email the church office.
 Our Data Protection Officer can be contacted through these methods.

 Contact forms